Azure/azure-powershell/documentation/migration-guides/Az.9.0.1-migration-guide.md

 ### `Update-AzSentinelAlertRule`

-- No longer has output type 'Microsoft.Azure.Commands.SecurityInsights.Models.AlertRules.PSSentinelAlertRule'.
+- No longer has output type 'PSSentinelAlertRule'.
 - No longer supports the parameter 'AlertRuleId' and no alias was found for the original parameter name.
 - No longer supports the type 'System.String' for parameter 'ProductFilter'.
 - No longer supports the type 'System.Collections.Generic.IList`1[System.String]' for parameter 'DisplayNamesExcludeFilter'.